discordjs/guide/guide/command-handling/adding-features.md

 No more manually editing your help command!
 If you aren't completely satisfied with how it looks, you can always adjust it to your liking later.

 ::: tip
 If you want to add categories or other information to your commands you can simply add properties reflecting it to your `module.exports`.
-If you only want to show a subset of commands remember that `commands` is a Collection you can [filter](https://discord.js.org/#/docs/main/11.5.1/class/Collection?scrollTo=filter) to fit your specific needs!
+If you only want to show a subset of commands remember that `commands` is a Collection you can <branch version="11.x" inline>[filter](https://discord.js.org/#/docs/main/11.5.1/class/Collection?scrollTo=filter)</branch><branch version="12.x" inline>[filter](https://discord.js.org/#/docs/collection/master/class/Collection?scrollTo=filter)</branch> to fit your specific needs!
 :::

 ## Conclusion